 Amy Stebbins Chairperson

-Amy Stebbins, Tracy Bickford, Peter Bickford, Jim Burnham, John Cooley, Linda Maynard, Daniel Adam, Michael Adam
+Amy Stebbins, Tracy Bickford, Peter Bickford, John Cooley, Linda Maynard, Diane Adam, Phil Gomez, Tom Kahl

 Our church was first gathered in 1768, and built a Meeting House on Seminary Hill in 1773.
 Our present meeting house in West Lebanon was built and dedicated November 8, 1849 with forty-four members.
 We have grown and changed with the history of our community and we value our legacy from Colonial America to the present day.
 In 1997, our church was recognized by the Lebanon Historical Society.

 Communion is served the first Sunday of each month.